Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

+This documentation highlights the process of data analysis and how it was conducted to produce reliable data-driven insights.

 ## Specific Objectives
 The aim of the project is to answer the following questions:
 * What product category conjures the highest sales? -- Additional: The top three highest selling product categories